NVIDIA/NeMo/docs/source/asr/speaker_diarization/datasets.rst

   a file containing absolute paths to audio files or list of paths to audio files.

 ``num_speakers`` (Optional):

   If the number of speakers is known, provide the integer number or assign null if not known.

 ``rttm_filepath`` (Optional):

   To evaluate a diarization system with known rttm files, one needs to provide Rich Transcription Time Marked (RTTM) files as ground truth label files.
 If RTTM files are provided, the diarization evaluation will be initiated.
 Here is one line from a RTTM file as an example:

 .. code-block:: bash

   SPEAKER TS3012d.Mix-Headset 1 331.573 0.671 <NA> <NA> MTD046ID <NA> <NA>

 ``text`` (Optional):

   Ground truth transcription for diarization with ASR inference.
 Provide the ground truth transcription of the given audio file in string format

 .. code-block:: bash

   {"text": "this is an example transcript"}

 ``uem_filepath`` (Optional):

   UEM file is used for specifying the scoring regions to be evaluated in the given audio file.
-	UEMfile follows the following convention: ``<uniq-id> <channel ID> <start time> <end time>``
-	<channel ID> is set to 1.
+  UEMfile follows the following convention: ``<uniq-id> <channel ID> <start time> <end time>``. ``<channel ID>`` is set to 1.

   Example line of UEM file:

 .. code-block:: bash